Progress through culture

 At your side wherever you are

-With the wish of our activities reaching out to all possible recipients, we do our utmost to promote creation and outreach of our projects through the web and social media.
-On-line technology will allow users to be able to enjoy our exhibitions if they are unable to physically come to our exhibition halls, and also to revisit past exhibitions or to complement their experience in the digital world.
-In this sense, we design virtual visits and VR visits of our visual arts and photographs.
-We also publish printed catalogs of the exhibitions, and in the majority of cases, in several languages, in order to ensure that we reach a wider public.
+With the intention of ensuring our activities reach out to all possible recipients, we do our utmost to promote the creation and outreach of our projects through the web and social media.
+We also publish exhibition catalogs in print and in the majority of cases in several languages.
+This is how we reach a wider audience.

 The art of displaying art

 We have organized more than five hundred exhibitions over a thirty year period; over many years of effort we have wanted to introduce our audience to the profound transformation that artistic creation experienced in the last decades of the 19th century and the first decades of the 20th century, when a succession of radical changes established the way art would express itself in the modern age.
 In this way, we have fulfilled one of our principal aspirations: to establish the Foundation as an institution with activities of general interest to society due to the way in which its program supplements the offerings of other public and private cultural agents.

 In 2006 we began to exhibit contemporary artistic photography, an area in which we are currently delighted to enjoy the international recognition of institutions and professionals.
 Our activity in this field focuses on holding wide-ranging retrospective exhibitions of the main protagonists of 20th century photography, as well as exhibitions of current and highly-acclaimed photographers.